Unexpected Passing of Gil Hodges

 It was not his first heart attack, near the end of the 1968 season the Mets were playing in Philadelphia against the Phillies when Hodges started to get an uncomfortable feeling.
 The team then traveled to Atlanta for a two-game series against the Braves.
 It was during the second inning of the first game on September 24 that Hodges left the dugout to go lay down in the clubhouse.
 He did not know it until the next day, but he had suffered a mild heart attack.
 Rube Walker would take over as the Mets manager for the remaining four games of the season.
 He stayed in the Atlanta hospital for 26 days and then at a local hotel for a few more days.
 Hodges’ Doctors instructed him to stop smoking, not to climb any stairs and to lose 20 to 25 pounds.
 He followed those rules for a time by relaxing in his St. Petersburg, Florida beach home during the offseason.
 Before not too long he would be back to smoking his two packs of cigarettes a day.
 There was still some concern about if he was going to be strong enough to manage the team in 1969.
 He did receive some encouragement from Birdie Tebbetts and Danny Murtaugh who had returned to managing after their own heart attacks.

-New York.
+The following day after his collapse at the hotel, arrangements were made to fly his body back to New York.
 The New York Yankees who were training in Fort Lauderdale, Florida had a plane going back and had agreed to stop in Palm Springs to pick up Hodges and some other Mets officials and players.
 One of the Yankees’ players that was part of the trip was Ron Swoboda.
 Swoboda had been a long time Mets legend and a key member of the 1969 Amazin’ Mets that won the World Series with Hodges as manager.
 In 1970 he had been critical of Hodges’ management style and how much playing time he was given.
 Hodges responded by saying that Swoboda had “been here longer than I have and he just never got any better” which is why he was had become a backup.
 However, when the plane landed, Swoboda was the only member of the Yankees who deplaned and watched as the casket was loaded.
 Mets player Jerry Koosman and coaches Pignatano, Walker, and Yost were also on the flight.
 On the way into New York, the plane flew low over Shea Stadium as if in a tribute to the man who helped win the World Series for the team only three years before.

 On April 5th, two days after his passing there was a viewing at Lady Help of Christians Church where approximately 36,000 people came to pay their respect.
 The next day a private service was held with such people as Pee Wee Reese, Carl Furillo, Sandy Koufax, Jackie Robinson, Tom Seaver, and Joe Cronin in attendance.
 Bishop Francis J. Mugavero presided over the ceremonies.
 Following the funeral, he was laid to rest at Holy Cross Cemetery.